Loading your recommendations…

 Most of us have one thing in common: We like to eat darn good food.
 Whether you’re on the hunt for Caribbean and Southern soul bowls, waffle balls dipped in sweet bourbon sauce, or a shatteringly crisp, moist chicken sandwich, the Bull City has you covered.

 Known as the Tastiest Town in the South, Durham has a smorgasbord of global cuisines and unique flavors.
-Since it's pretty much our job to stay up-to-date on the restaurant scene, we’ve rounded up a list of our Discover Durham staff and volunteers’ personal favorites.
+Since it's pretty much our job to stay up-to-date on the restaurant scene, we’ve rounded up a list of our Discover Durham staff and volunteers’ personal favorite Durham dishes.
 Get ready for menu items ranging from gourmet to grab ’n go that you can add to your bucket list.

-Trust us, you have not had brunch until you’ve made your way to It's a Southern Thing for the chicken and waffle skewers.
-Highly recommended by Durham native Bakr, the fried waffle balls dipped in honey butter and sweet bourbon syrup are to die for.
+Trust us, you have not had brunch until you’ve made your way to It's a Southern Thing.
+Highly recommended by Durham native Bakr, the chicken and waffle skewers are worth the trip.
+The fried waffle balls dipped in honey butter and sweet bourbon syrup are to die for.
 And don’t even get him started on that crispy, fried chicken on a stick.
+Jada opts for the Shrimp & Grits.
+The Cajun-inspired dish is packed with flavor and embodies Southern comfort and the ample portion means you can always take home leftovers.

 Salads, Sandwiches, & Sides

-Avis is down for any of the entrees at Saltbox Seafood Joint, but she can’t stop talking about the sides – fried cauliflowers cooked to perfection with a slightly brown outer layer and one-of-a-kind hush honeys coated with honey.
+Avis is down for any of the entrees at Saltbox Seafood Joint, but she can’t stop talking about the sides – fried cauliflower cooked to perfection with a slightly brown outer layer and one-of-a-kind hush honeys.
 She’s been a huge fan before chef Ricky Moore was awarded the 2022 James Beard Award for Best Chef in the Southeast category.
+Speaking of seafood, Maureen heads to Succotash for a taste of creole cooking.
+Her favorite dish is the fried oyster po'boy.

 Pizza, Pasta, Platters & Bowls